A mudroom is an entryway or small room in a house where people can remove their muddy wet shoes and clothing before entering the main living area.

 If you need an uplifting space, a too-dark mudroom will only worsen your mood.

-Farrow & Ball is known for their beautiful, timeless colors, and Cornforth White is one of the best and lightest options for mudrooms.
+Farrow & Ball is a brand known for its beautiful, timeless colors – and its Cornforth White is one of the best and lightest options for mudrooms.

 This warm white has a greige undertone that will make your mudroom feel cozy without being too dark.

-Mix Cornforth White with other colors from Farrow & Ball’s Off-White collection, such as Arsenic or Matchstick.
+You can also mix Cornforth White with other colors from Farrow & Ball’s Off-White collection, such as Arsenic or Matchstick, if you want more than two shades in your room.

 3- Benjamin Moore Beach Glass

-If you’re drawn to the look of grey, but want something with more pizazz, consider Benjamin Moore’s Beach Glass.
+Drawn to the look of grey but want something with more pizazz?
+Consider Benjamin Moore’s Beach Glass.

-To make the most out of this soft hue, use white beadboard or trim along generous light-colored accents.
+To make the most out of this soft hue, use white beadboard or trim along with some generous light-colored accents.

 4- Sherwin-Williams Anjou Pear

-Sherwin-Williams’ Anjou Pear is a contemporary gold tone with fruity undertones that would add warmth to any mudroom.
+Sherwin-Williams’ Anjou Pear is a contemporary gold tone with fruity undertones that would add warmth to any mudroom in those cold months when your wet, snowy boots are in need of drying.

-This color is saturated, bright, and sunny – perfect for boosting your mood on even the dullest days.
+This color is saturated, bright, and sunny, which recalls warm summer days – it’s perfect for boosting your mood on even the dullest days.

-With this classic muted yellow color option, you can use black accents to create a timeless mudroom that will make you smile every time you see it.
+With this classic muted yellow color option, you can also use the strokes of black accents to create a timeless mudroom that will make you smile every time you see it.

 5- Sherwin-Williams Balanced Beige